FOSS4GAcademy/GST101FOSS4GLabs/Module 4 Lab/QGIS 2.8/Module 4 Lab.md

 	+ Change Land ownership to Federal Land Ownership
 	+ Change Western\_states to State Boundaries

-23. Click the File | Save to save the changes you’ve made to your project.
+23. Click the File | Save to save the changes you have made to your project.

 ### Task 2 - Style Data Layers

-Now that you’ve set up your map, you’ll style your layers and begin to craft a well-designed map.
+Now that you have set up your map, you will style your layers and begin to craft a well-designed map.

-Visually you’ll want the land ownership and sage-grouse habitat to have the most weight.
+Visually you will want the land ownership and sage-grouse habitat to have the most weight.
 Canada and Mexico are there for reference but should fall to the background.
-You’ll make them both light gray.
+You will make them both light gray.

-1. Double click on the Canada layer to open the Layer Properties window (this is another way to open Layer Properties).
+1. Double-click on the Canada layer to open the Layer Properties window (this is another way to open Layer Properties).

 2. Click on the Style tab.